robertdbrowniii/Calc_Logistic_Dist/README.md

 This <b>Calc_Logistic_Dist()</b> function provides a means to fit a continuous mapping function through the SME parameters based on two piecewise logistic functions.
 The following explains how this is achieved.

-To begin, the logistic function is a symmetric sigmoid function takes the form
+To begin, the logistic function is a symmetric sigmoid function that takes the form

     Y = 1/(1 + exp(-g * (X - b))),